NCBI-Hackathons/RaGAN/README.md

 ### Current Challenges

 Training a CNN for Deep Learning typically requires a large amount of labeled training image data, which remains a challenge in the biomedical domain because of the expense of expert annotation.
 Although researchers have reported successful training of Generative Adversarial Network (GAN) models to generate synthetic images as a potential solution to solve the training set bottleneck, training CNNs and GANs in a timely manner could require demanding programming experience and skill sets from domain experts.
-Our aim is to provide end users a streamlined workflow to facilitate rapid utilization of CNNs (GAN) to produce synthetic training data.
+Our aim is to provide end users a streamlined workflow to facilitate rapid utilization of GAN networks to produce synthetic radiology images for DL training.

 ### Methods